How much does a logo and/or a website cost?

-The first answer is, yes, it is very important, you cannot have a website today without SEO (or some call it marketing).
+The first answer is, yes, it is very important, you cannot have a website today without SEO (or some call it search marketing).
+Your basic SEO is included in our price.
 The second answer is also, yes, it is a buzz word and can take on many different meanings which is why so many people are confused by the term.
+We'll explain.

 When I talk about SEO it simply means making sure the world wide web will find your website when certain keywords, tags, titles or your domain (URL) are typed into Google or other search engines.
 The best approach a small, local business can take is to optimize a website so people in your target audience or target area can find you on the web.
 We call that local SEO and we are experts in figuring out how to make that happen.

 It's imperative to note that just because you can't see SEO, that's how the world wide web see your website.
 SEO done correctly, you will see the results.